Thank you for looking at our property services.

 It is the seller’s responsibility to obtain copy title documentation from the Land Registry.
 These are charged at £3 per document.
 Some titles are more complex and we may need to obtain many documents.
 However, it would be unusual for there to be more than around ten documents and in some cases there are only two.
 So, budget for a cost of between £6-30

 Sometimes we need to obtain copies of planning permissions or other planning documents from the Local Authority.
 These are normally charged for by the Planning Authority at around £10 per document.

-Electronic money transfer
+Electronic money transfer and client induction

 Fees and Costs Example Table – Purchase